 Bank is actively lending to Green Energy initiatives viz Solar/ Wind etc under wholesale lending and retail schemes for e- Vehicles have been launched.
-A Green portfolio consisting of exposure to companies associated with business in sectors such as Renewable Energy (Solar, Wind, and Hydro-Water), Electric Vehicle, and Ethanol etc will be created for special monitoring and progress.
+A Green portfolio consisting of exposure to companies associated with business in sectors such as Renewable Energy (Solar, Wind, and Hydro-Water), Electric Vehicle, and Ethanol etc is being created in Bank with special focus.